Isabella Andreini

-Isabella Andreini (born Isabella Canali, 1562 – 10 June 1604), also known as Isabella Da Padova, was an Italian actress and writer.
+Isabella Andreini (born Isabella Canali; 1562 – 10 June 1604), also known as Isabella Da Padova, was an Italian actress and writer.
 Andreini was a member of the Compagnia dei Comici Gelosi, a touring theatre company that performed in Italy and France.
 The role of Isabella of the commedia dell'arte was named after her.

 Life

 Isabella Canali was born in Padua to Venetian parents.
 Although her family was poor, Andreini received a complete classical education.
 She was very interested in literary culture and became fluent in several languages which she put to use in her La Pazzia d'Isabella (The Divine Madness of Isabella).

 In 1576, at age fourteen, Andreini was hired by the troupe of Flaminio Scala, the Compagnia dei Comici Gelosi.
 The Gelosi was a well-established theatre company that performed commedia dell'arte.
-The Gelosi were patronized by the aristocracy of northern Italy, usually performing for the gentry of Italy and France.
+The Gelosi were patronised by the aristocracy of northern Italy, usually performing for the gentry of Italy and France.
 Henry III of France was fond of the troupe, and Andreini performed for him in those very early years.

-From the beginning, Andreini particularly performed the role of the enamored woman, the prima donna innamorata, and she improvised to create a character that was less dull and more perceptive.
+From the beginning, Andreini particularly performed the role of the enamoured woman, the prima donna innamorata, and she improvised to create a character that was less dull and more perceptive.
 She began to improvise and eventually shaped the art form into one of comedic bits and spontaneity.
 She was one of the women who introduced, developed, and excelled at improvisation.
 She was daring for the time, sometimes taking off or tearing her clothes onstage.
-Additionally, Andreini was recognized for her acting flexibility, an important skill for all commedia dell'arte characters, regardless of sex.
-Andreini played the power dynamics for comedy in her characters; she recognized the importance of her status as the leading actress in a new profession.
+Additionally, Andreini was recognised for her acting flexibility, an important skill for all commedia dell'arte characters, regardless of sex.
+Andreini played the power dynamics for comedy in her characters; she recognised the importance of her status as the leading actress in a new profession.
 Andreini worked with the Gelosi until her death.

 In 1578, Andreini met and married Francesco Andreini, non-traditionally taking his last name, who would become the director of the Gelosi (1589).
 Andreini became both the leading lady and an important voice within the Gelosi company.
 Together with her husband, she managed the troupe's activities and negotiated with potential patrons.

 Andreini bore seven children, three boys and four girls, while touring in the Gelosi, and was a dedicated mother.
 While her firstborn son, Giambattista, continued the theatrical tradition, her other male children were raised by the aristocracy of Mantua, one to become clergy in Italian monasteries, and the other son to become a guard of a duke.
 She was committed in her duties to motherhood and as wife to Francesco Andreini.